radroid/flexible-jekyll/_posts/2020-09-09-breast-cancer.markdown

 * Examine the performance of a set of supervised learning binary classification algorithms on the Breast Cancer Wisconsin (Diagnostic) dataset.

+## Correlation Plot of Variables in the Dataset
 ![breast-cancer-1]({{site.baseurl}}/assets/img/breast-cancer-heatmap.png)

+## Performance of Different ML Classification Algorithms
 ![breast-cancer-2]({{site.baseurl}}/assets/img/breast-cancer-model-perform.png)